ablaizot/BU_Apollo_SM_Production_Scripts/README.md

 This script is run on adpsun1 at BU.
 ### Requirements
-Make sure to use a virtaul environment if this script is being run as root.
+Make sure to use a virtual environment if this script is being run as root.
 - **Python 3+**
 - **pyserial**